josholiv/josholiv/README.md

 👀 I’m interested in how brain function, brain structure, and memory interact—and how these relationships evolve across the human lifespan.

-🌱 I’m currently learning web development and Spanish 🇪🇸, while continuing to explore neuroimaging, data visualization, and cognitive neuroscience.
+🌱 I’m currently learning web development and Spanish, while continuing to explore neuroimaging, data visualization, and cognitive neuroscience.

 💞️ I’m looking to collaborate on projects related to memory, aging, fMRI analysis, and cognitive neuroscience—especially ones that integrate R, MATLAB, or Python.